fabiobaltieri/power-manager/README.md

 Contents
 --------

     COPYING      text version of the GPL
     README       this file
     bootloader/  source directory for bootloader
-    firmware/   source directory for main firmware
+    bootloader-util/ source directory for bootloader utility (bootloadHID) commandline/ source directory for the "pm" utility firmware/    source directory for main firmware
     hardware/    source directory for the hardware design

 Firmware and Bootloader
 -----------------------